A Great Way To Work Out If Your Company Needs A Website Redesign

 If your business provides a service, filling your customers in on the details of how it works is crucial.
 For a very simple example, if your business is tree removal there are several components to be explained.
 Potential customers will have questions about how exactly your service is carried out.

 - How long will it take?

 - What’s your capacity?
 Removing branches is done with different equipment than stump removal.
 Clearing away one tree is very different than clearing a whole area of trees.

 - Insurance may be another point of customer uncertainty your website can answer to build trust with your prospects.

 - What does your customer have to do at his home or business prior to the arrival or your specialist?

 If you have an online store, make sure the information on product pages does your unique products justice.
 Perhaps one of the products being sold on your site is a box of beautiful stationery.
 Many customers are curious about the illustrator and would appreciate seeing his or her name included in the description.
 If there are five different note cards sold as a set, one photograph of the package may not be enough.
 Additional photos of the individual cards allow your customer to grasp how lovely and unique your product might be.
 So does your website convey enough information (and enough relevant information) to your customers?
 Website modifications in this regard are sure to pay off.

 3. Content Is Hindering Not Helping

 The space on your website is valuable.
-Make sure you’re making the most of that space, especially the home page-- a potential customer’s first impression of your business.
+Make sure you’re making the most of that space – especially the home page – as it will likely end up being potential customers first impression of your business.
 The tone of your copy should be welcoming and the design should be inviting and pleasing to the eye.
 Avoid a cluttered, busy homepage that’s difficult to take in visually.

 Most companies dump all their information on webpages and expect users to sort through it all.
 But users know they don’t have to put up with that - they’ll just do a different search and find someone else.